-You have the right to have someone show you how to use the voting machine on Election Day.
+You have the right to have someone show you how to use the voting machine during early voting or on Election Day.
 You also have the right to request use of an accessible voting machine if you need it.

 You may vote by saying your choice to an assistant.
 This is called voting orally.